 Submit a transition report at the end of their term.

-Being the main point of contact for resources and advocacy for EngSoc ratified affiliated clubs with primarily a professional development focus including by not limited to (*also under another director):

-Queen’s University Institute of Electrical and Electronics Engineers Student Club (QIEEE)

-Women in Science and Engineering (WISE)*

-PEP Talks

-Queen’s Economic Commodities Association (QECA)

-The Director of Professional Development may hire and supervise a Chair of Industry Relations, a Chair of Alumni Relations, Marketing Coordinator and Workshops Coordinator.
+The Director of Professional Development may hire and supervise a Chair of Industry Relations, a Chair of Alumni Relations, Chair of Alumni Networking Summit, Marketing Coordinator and Workshops Coordinator.

 The Chair of Alumni Relations will be in charge of improving and facilitating alumni connection.

+The Chair of the Alumni Networking Summit will be in charge on executing and planning the Alumni Networking Summit

 The Chair of industry Relations will be in charge of improving and facilitating industry connection.

-The Marketing Coordinator will work with the Chairs of Industry and Alumni Relations and the PD Workshops Coordinator to communicate upcoming events and PD resources to students.
+The Marketing Coordinator will work with the Chairs of Industry and Alumni Relations, Chair of Alumni Networking Summit and the PD Workshops Coordinator to communicate upcoming events and PD resources to students.

 The Workshops Coordinator will work with the Chair of Industry Relations to provide skill-development opportunities to students.

 The Director of Conferences

 (Ref.
 By-Law 8, Part II, Section 5.B.5)